orb-lang/helm/doc/md/helm/txtbuf.md

 function Txtbuf.endOfText(txtbuf)
    txtbuf:setCursor(#txtbuf.lines, #txtbuf.lines[#txtbuf.lines] + 1)
 end
 ```
-### Txtbuf:rightToBoundary(pattern, reps), Txtbuf:leftToBoundary(pattern, reps)
+### Txtbuf:[left|right]Delta(pattern, reps)

-Move the cursor until it "hits" a character matching ``pattern``, after
+Search left or right for a character matching ``pattern``, after
 encountering at least one character **not** matching ``pattern``.
-Stops with the
+Matches the
-cursor on the matching character when moving right, or one cell ahead of it
+position on the matching character when moving right, or one cell ahead of it
-when moving left, i.e. with the cursor "between" a non-matching character
+when moving left, "between" a non-matching character
 and a matching one.

-Used as the basis for word (alphanumeric) and
-Word (whitespace-separated) motions.
+Returns move, the cursor delta, and the row delta.

 - #parameters